 29 Pages Posted: 5 Jun 2006

 The European insurance industry is currently undergoing a substantial change in financial reporting requirements.
 Beginning in 2005, compliance with the International Financial Reporting Standards (IFRS) has been required in the European Union.
-Substantial sections of the IFRS—leading to a market‐oriented valuation of insurance contracts—are still under construction and will be introduced in the next few years.
+Substantial sections of the IFRS - leading to a market-oriented valuation of insurance contracts - are still under construction and will be introduced in the next few years.
 To date, assessment of the potential impact of the new IFRS accounting and reporting system is largely found in trade literature, and in insurance industry business leader and expert commentator statements.
 The tenor of opinion is that the IFRS will create a serious challenge for the European insurance industry.
-To evaluate the impact of IFRS more scientifically, this article applies—where indicated—capital market theory and the concept of information efficiency.
-The article suggests that concerns about the effects of IFRS are exaggerated, and reveals that the main area of IFRS impact on the European insurance industry is likely to be on insurance product design.
+To evaluate the impact of IFRS more scientifically, this paper applies where indicated capital market theory and the concept of information efficiency.
+The paper suggests that concerns about the effects of IFRS are exaggerated, and reveals that the main area of IFRS impact on the European insurance industry is likely to be on insurance product design.

 Suggested Citation: Suggested Citation